xlnfinance/xln/wiki/9_receive_and_pay.md

 First, you need to check if they have enough money, then reduce their balance by the amount they want to withdraw.

-Then make a request to your local Fair daemon with **following parameters carefully escaped and sanitized**
+Then make a request to your local Fair daemon with **following parameters carefully escaped and sanitized**:

+* `outward[destination]` - the address where user wants to send assets
+* `outward[amount]` - the amount of assets to send (fees are passed on the user)
+* `outward[asset]` - id of asset to operate in.
+1 for FRD, 2 for FRB and so on.
+* `outward[invoice]` - set the same invoice you would use to receive assets from this user, so if the payment fails it will be credited back according to this invoice

 ```
 FairRPC('method=send&outward[destination]=DEST&outward[asset]=1&outward[amount]=200&outward[invoice]=INVOICE', (r)=>{
-  if (!r.receivedAndFailed) return
-  for (obj of r.receivedAndFailed) {
-    // is it received or failed?

-  }
+  // sent
 })
 ```